Masses and magnetic moments of hadrons with one and two open heavy quarks: heavy baryons and tetraquarks: Method for MIT bag model with CMI

 with $\mu ^{\mathrm{tr}}$ the cross-term standing for transition moment \cite {Bernotas:2012nz} and $(C_{1},C_{2})$ the eigenvector of the given mixing state.
 We list all spin wavefunctions in Appendix B, and derive magnetic moments for them and their possibly-mixed systems involved in this work.
 The results for the spin wavefunctions and the respective magnetic moments are listed in Table \ref{tab:musum} collectively.

 Note that the cross-terms in CMI-mixing systems are not symmetric under the exchange between quarks $q_{1}$ and $q_{2}$ or, between $q_{3}$ and $q_{4}$ in the flavor space.
-While the expression of cross-term for the diquark $ (ud) $ differs a sign for $(ud)$ and $(du)$ within the symmetric and asymmetric flavor wavefunctions when $I_{3}=1$ and -1 in the isospin space, respectively, the explicit computation via these wavefunctions can offset such cross-term.
-Similar conclusions also applies as the hadron systems respect the SU(2) isospin symmetry.
+While the expression of cross-term for the diquark $ (ud) $ differs a sign for $(ud)$ and $(du)$ within the symmetric or asymmetric flavor wavefunctions when $I_{3}=1$ or -1 in isospin space, respectively, the explicit computation via these wavefunctions can offset such cross-term.
+Similar conclusions also apply as the hadron systems respect the $SU(2)$ isospin symmetry.